-1. VaR Charge51-The VaR Charge is generally the largest component of the Required Fund Deposit.
+1. VaR Charge52-The VaR Charge is generally the largest component of the Required Fund Deposit.
 It is based on the potential price volatility of unsettled positions using a sensitivity-based Value-at-Risk model.
+The VaR methodology provides an estimate of the possible losses for a given portfolio based on: (1) a confidence level, (2) a time horizon and (3) historical market volatility.